Misua Bola-Bola - Filipino Meatball Noodle Soup | www.kitchenconfidante | A truly comforting bowl of noodle soup - and a family favorite.

 I want them to remember pancakes and waffles each Sunday, the summers that we grilled and the chickpea salad that was always on the table, the smoothies after school, and the arroz caldo I would make when they were feeling sick.
 I want them to remember Papa’s chicken and his banana bread.
 I want them to taste it all and share it, so that those memories live on.

-I turned 40 last year, and I can’t help but think of my own mother.
-She was a brilliant baker but not quite a passionate cook, but each time I make something that reminds me of her, I am comforted to know that she is still with us.
+When I cook and bake for my family, I also think of my own mother.
+Each time I make something that reminds me of her, I am comforted to know that she is still with us.
 I lost her before I could ask her how to make her lumpia or how to make her cheese pimiento.
 Thankfully, I have pieced together how to make many dishes of my childhood, either from her scribbled notes and recipes that I keep close in a folder, or from my aunt, who is truly the one who taught me how to cook.
 And though it pains me to say so, it is because of my mother’s loss to cancer that I found my way in the kitchen.
 Cooking for my family out of necessity taught me that there is joy in cooking, each recipe bringing me back to her.

 Misua Bola-Bola - Filipino Meatball Noodle Soup | www.kitchenconfidante | I like to think of this as the Filipino version of Italian Wedding Soup.

 I introduced Misua Bola-Bola to my family as the Filipino version of Italian Wedding Soup.
 If you think of it this way, it’s not so foreign.
 But personally, I think it’s better.
-My husband decided he loves it more than pho, and believe me, that says a lot.
-I don’t know how other Filipino families eat their Misua Bola-Bola, but growing up, we ate it over rice.
-So I leave it up to you.
-Enjoy it as a noodle soup, or like I do – a steaming bowl of noodles, rice and meatballs, with lots of “sabaw” or broth.
+My husband decided he loves Misua with meatballs more than pho—and believe me, that says a lot.

 Misua Bola-Bola - Filipino Meatball Noodle Soup | www.kitchenconfidante